UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 Let's create an empty file which will become our script.
 We'll give it the suffix `.sh` as that is the common convention for bash scripts.
-Make sure you're in the `Bash_Practical` folder, then enter:
+Make sure you're in the `Practical_4` folder, then enter:

 ```
 touch wellDone.sh